milqmedia/mq-locale/CONTRIBUTING.md

 Process of Pull Requests
 ---

-Currently, SlmLocale is maintained by Jurian Sluiman (@juriansluiman).
+Currently, MQLocale is maintained by Jurian Sluiman (@juriansluiman).
 If you want to become a main contributor, you can request push access to this repository to merge code yourself.

-If you are willing to contribute a substantial new part to SlmLocale, please discuss this first via the [Github issues](http://github.com/juriansluiman/SlmLocale/issues).
+If you are willing to contribute a substantial new part to MQLocale, please discuss this first via the [Github issues](http://github.com/juriansluiman/MQLocale/issues).
 You might be unaware of a different initiative with similar goals and that will save you quite some development time.